Increase fine-tuning efficiency of deep language models

 Language models, such as BERT, have led to unprecedented performances in many NLP tasks, such as sentiment classification, named entity recognition, coreference resolution, and question answering.
 However, they often require large amounts of training data for fine-tuning to achieve these high performances.
 Our research investigates how we can increase the fine-tuning efficiency of language models and other machine learning techniques.

-Facilitate use of state-of-the-art NLP methods in other disciplines
+Facilitate use of state-of-the-art ML and NLP methods in other disciplines

 To achieve these two goals, we currently pursue three main projects.